Lord Justice Jackson, 2011

 However, this still only represents a small fraction of the overall UK market for legal services (£30bn).
 Meanwhile in the US, the total litigation market size is around US$200bn and third party financing of litigation is estimated to only account for only 2% of this.

 There are a number of reasons for the recent growth in litigation funding.
 Foremost was the shift in the legal and regulatory position.
 In the UK this commenced in the late 1960s with the Criminal Law Act which abolished criminal and civil liability for champerty along with several other similar offences.
-This was then further confirmed under various case law and reforms of the legal system, including those recommended by Lord Jackson in 2011, which formally recognised the fact that third party funding enables greater access to justice for litigants and in doing so provides a “social good”.
+This was then further confirmed under various case law and reforms of the legal system, including those recommended by Lord Jackson in 2011, which formally recognised the fact that third party litigation funding enables greater access to justice for litigants and in doing so provides a “social good”.

 Litigation funding can be seen as a response to a growing need for finance by claimants – particularly with the growth both in the numbers of cases and the cost of litigation.